MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

     * Comes with a soft and a hard limit
         * Other writers are locked out up to a soft limit
         * Clients can renew the leash or give it up on close (resets both limits)
-        * Between soft limit and hard limit, anoher client can preempt the leash
+        * Between soft limit and hard limit, another client can preempt the leash
         * After hard limit, NN will remove the leash and force-close the file

 ### Reading from HDFS: